shaheerakhlaq/mfa/README.md

-#Title: Implementing Multi-Factor Authentication (MFA) in Spring Boot with Spring Security
+## Title: Implementing Multi-Factor Authentication (MFA) in Spring Boot with Spring Security

 Introduction In today’s digital world, securing user accounts is more critical than ever.
 Multi-Factor Authentication (MFA) provides an extra layer of security by requiring users to verify their identity using multiple methods, such as passwords and one-time passwords (OTPs).
 In this article, we will explore how to implement MFA in a Spring Boot application using Spring Security.

-1. Understanding MFA
+## 1. Understanding MFA
 Multi-Factor Authentication (MFA) enhances security by requiring at least two of the following authentication factors:
-•	Something You Know – A password or PIN.
+* Something You Know – A password or PIN.
-•	Something You Have – A mobile device, security key, or authentication app.
+* Something You Have – A mobile device, security key, or authentication app.
-•	Something You Are – Biometrics like fingerprints or facial recognition.
+* Something You Are – Biometrics like fingerprints or facial recognition.

 MFA prevents unauthorized access even if credentials are compromised.

-3. Setting Up Spring Boot and Spring Security
+## 2. Setting Up Spring Boot and Spring Security
 Start by setting up a Spring Boot project with the necessary dependencies in pom.xml:
 ```
 <dependency>